 - It’s mobile-friendly, so you can fire it up from your phone, anytime, anywhere!

-- You can make some extra $ by teaming up with studies!
+- You can make some extra $ by teaming up with certain studies!

 - It makes health research accessible for the first time ever at this scale.
 Did someone say h-i-s-t-o-r-i-c?